qkzk/fm/development.md

 - [x] Compress should use the selected file if nothing is flagged
 - [x] Fix: opening tree mode with selection on "." doesn't display "." as selected
 - [x] refactor draw tree line
+- [x] Fix: Crash when quiting. "sending on a closed channel".
+From quit -> refresher::quit
 - [ ] Badges to latest version

 ## TODO